Love After Bereavement: Finding Love Again

 Often, those who are bereaved can have all sorts of unresolved emotions about the death of their partner.
 The more they try to ignore them, the more they tend to surface.
 Finding yourself enjoying another relationship can help you come to terms with these feelings.
 Meeting others who are also bereaved could make that pathway easier to navigate.

 It’s important to give your relationship time to grow and develop before rushing into something more serious and permanent.
-This will allow you the opportunity to enjoy the fun of dating and fully getting to know each other.
-Ultimately, long term relationships and finding love again are best experienced when both parties are prepared to take things slowly.
-Take the time and trouble to know what will, and will not work, and enjoy all that follows!
+This will give you the opportunity to enjoy the fun of dating and to fully get to know each other.
+Ultimately, long-term relationships and finding love again are best experienced when both parties are prepared to go one step at a time.
+Take the time and trouble to know what works and what doesn’t, and enjoy all that follows!

 This article is part of the ‘Love After Bereavement’ series.